-What exactly is this not-so-new 5G technology?
-We have been hearing about it for quite some time now.
+We have been hearing about 5G technology for quite some time now.
 How different is it in comparison to 4G?
 To begin with, the “G” in the name refers to the latest “generation” of wireless technology.
 Many of the previous mobile network generations have been distinct because of their data transferring speeds.

 To start from the beginning, a cellular or mobile network consists of areas with stations that make up a communication network.
 Sounds simple enough, right?
 Except that the last communicative link of the mobile network is wireless.
 Areas divided into “cells” have at least one minimum cell site or transceivers known as transmitters or base stations.